mosaiks-capstone/Modeling/README.md

 ## Future Work

-suggestions on how to expand
+Suggestions on how to expand...
+We plan to expand this section towards the end of the project when we have a better idea of the current scope and the best ways to expand.

 ## Contributing